-Course Objectives: Introduce the marine environment and the processes associated. • Provide the basis for evaluation and conservation of marine biodiversity. • Describe the resources from marine environment. • Introduce the different aspects of aquaculture.
-Describe the applications of marine biotechnology Unit- I 8 hrs Overvie w of the present status of marine biotechnology, Marine ecosystems - intertidal zon ne, inhabita nts and ecology of estuaries, salt marshes, mangrove swamps, coral reefs and the de eep sea, Planktor n, nekton and benthos.
-Learning Outcomes: At the end of this unit, the student will be able to • summarize the status of marine biotechnology in India(L2) • distinguish different zones in the marine environment(L4) • classify marine organisms.
-(L2) Unit- II 8 hrs Introduction to tides and waves.
+Introduce the marine environment and the processes associated.

+- Provide the basis for evaluation and conservation of marine biodiversity. - Describe the resources from marine environment. - Introduce the different aspects of aquaculture. - Describe the applications of marine biotechnology

+Overview of the present status of marine biotechnology, Marine ecosystems - intertidal zone, inhabitants and ecology of estuaries, salt marshes, mangrove swamps, coral reefs and the deep sea, Plankton, nekton and benthos.

+- summarize the status of marine biotechnology in India(L2) - distinguish different zones in the marine environment(L4) - classify marine organisms.
+(L2)

+Introduction to tides and waves.
 Water currents and winds.
 Major and minor elements in the sea water and their importance, dissolved oxygen.
-Biogeochemical cycles (Carbon, Nitrogen, Sulphur and Dhagnhamya) in the appear.
-Clabel elimetic shange and notantial offects on equal bloophing and Phosphorus) in the ocean.
+Biogeochemical cycles (Carbon, Nitrogen, Sulphur and Phosphorus) in the ocean.
 Global climatic change and potential effects on coral bleaching, eutrophication.

-Learning Outcomes: At the end of this unit, the student will be able to • the importance of physical and chemical processes in the marine environme • the importance of physical and chemical processes in the marine environment(L2) explain global climate changes(L2) interpret the effects of climate change in the marine environment(L2) Unit- III 8 hrs Applications from both the biology and policy perspectives (e.g. endangered species, captive breeding, habitat fragmentation, ecosystem restoration, rehabilitation.
-Marine food web dyn - primary, secondary and tertiary production. e namics Learning Outcomes: After completing this unit, the student will be able to • evaluate marine biodiversity (L5) • explain the methods of conservation of marine environment as w organisms(L2) well as • Percieve the potential of marine food web.(L5) Unit- IV 8 hrs Marine natural products, aquaculture, valuable chemicals, bioactive compounds from micro-algae, macro-algae and other marine organisms.Important enzymes from marine microorganisms and their applications: Xylanases, proteases, chitinases.
-Learning Outcomes: After completing this unit, the student will be able to appraise the potential of marine organisms in terms of natural products(L5) identify chemicals and bioactive compounds useful in medical and research applications(L3) avalagin the importance of enzymes for industrial applications(L2) Unit- V 8 hrs Marine biotechnology for economic development and environmental problem solving.
-Aquaculture- fish, shrimp and pearl oyster culture.
+- the importance of physical and chemical processes in the marine environment(L2) explain - global climate changes(L2) - interpret the effects of climate change in the marine environment(L2)

+Applications from both the biology and policy perspectives (e.g. endangered species, captive breeding, habitat fragmentation, ecosystem restoration, rehabilitation.
+Marine food web dynamics - primary, secondary and tertiary production.

+After completing this unit, the student will be able to evaluate

+- marine biodiversity (L5) - explain the methods of conservation of marine environment as well as organisms(L2) - Percieve the potential of marine food web.
+(L5)

+Marine natural products, aquaculture, valuable chemicals, bioactive compounds from micro-algae, macro-algae and other marine organisms.Important enzymes from marine microorganisms and their applications: Xylanases, proteases, chitinases.

+- appraise the potential of marine organisms in terms of natural products(L5) - identify chemicals and bioactive compounds useful in medical and research applications(L3) - explain the importance of enzymes for industrial applications(L2)

+Marine biotechnology for economic development and environmental problem solving.
+Aquaculturefish, shrimp and pearl oyster culture.
 Transgenic marine organisms.
 Biofouling and prevention.
 Bioremediation.
 Probiotic bacteria and their importance in aquaculture.
 PCR, molecular and immunological techniques for determination and identification of bacterial and viral pathogens in aquaculture.
 Vaccines for aquaculture.

-Learning Outcomes: After completing this unit, the student will be able to • Explain the potential of marine biotechnology for economic development nt & to resolve environmental issues(L5) summarize the use of biotechnological approaches to develop transgenic animals and maintenance of health of cultured organisms.
-(L2) marine Course Outcomes: After the completion of the course the student should be able to
+- Explain the potential of marine biotechnology for economic development & to resolve environmental issues(L5) - outline the principles & processes of different aquaculture techniques(L2) - summarize the use of biotechnological approaches to develop transgenic marine animals and maintenance of health of cultured organisms.
+(L2)

-• explain physicochemical aspects of marine environment(L5)
+- explain physicochemical aspects of marine environment(L5) - summarize applications of marine natural products(L2) - apply biotechnological interventions to economic and environmental issues(L3) - appreciate the importance of marine biotechnology.
+(L5)

-• summarize applications of marine natural products(L2) • apply biotechnological interventions to economic and environmental issues(L3) • appreciate the importance of marine biotechnology.
-(L5) Text Bo ooks: 1.
-Text book of Marine Ecology.(1989).
-Nair N.B. & Thampy, D.M.
-2. Recent Advances in Marine Biotechnology.
-Vol.2 (1998) Fingerman, M., Nagabushanam, R., Thompson, M. Referen nces: 1.
-Biological Oceanography.(1999).
-Lilly, C.M.
-2. Ecology of Coastal water.(1988).
-Mann, K.H.
-3. An introduction to Marine Sciences.(1988).
-Meadows, P.S. & Campbell J.J.
-4. General Oceanography-An introduction (1980).
-Dietrich,G., Kalle,K, Krauss W&Siedler, G 5.
+- 1. Text book of Marine Ecology.
+(1989).
+Nair N.B. & Thampy, D.M. - 2.
+Recent Advances in Marine Biotechnology.
+Vol.2 (1998) Fingerman, M., Nagabushanam, R., Thompson, M.

+- 1. Biological Oceanography.
+(1999).
+Lilly, C.M. - 2.
+Ecology of Coastal water.
+(1988).
+Mann, K.H. - 3.
+An introduction to Marine Sciences.
+(1988).
+Meadows, P.S. & Campbell J.J. - 4.
+General Oceanography An introduction (1980).
+Dietrich, G., Kalle, K., Krauss, W&Siedler, G. - 5.
 Biotechnology in the marine sciences: Proceedings of the first annual MIT Sea grant lecture & seminar.
 (1984).
 Colwell, R.D.(Ed)